kura-labs-org/DEPLOY_08_CICD/README.md

      </h1>
 </html>

-Enter your pem key down below:
+Enter your pem key down below that was used to access the EC2 agent:
 <html>
      <h1>
         <img style="float: center;" src=/deployment8/task1/13.png width="1000" />